Delhi Holidays in 2026

 Republic Day: Republic Day is a gazetted holiday in India.
 The day honors the creation of the Indian constitution.
 All state, national and local government offices shall remain closed on the day.
 Business organisations and stores may be closed or have reduced operating hours.

 Mahavir Jayanthi: Mahavir Jayanti celebrates the birth of Mahavir and falls between the months of March and April.
-In 2025, the festival is in April.
-The day is observed with fasting and prayers.
+In 2026, the day is observed in March with fasting and prayers.

-Idul Fitr: Idul Fitr is a popular Islamic festival celebrated in May 2025 that falls on Wednesday.
+Idul Fitr: Idul Fitr is a popular Islamic festival which will be celebrated on 21 March in 2026.
 It marks the end of Ramadan, an Islamic month of fasting.
 The day of Eid falls on the first day of the month of Shawwal.
 The community of Islamic celebrates the festival across the nation.

 Places to Visit During Holidays in Delhi